modifyhq/user-docs-content-example/new-to-modify/02-create-and-collaborate.md

 We also provide viewers for common image formats (png, jpeg, svg) and you can download binary files for formats that don't have viewers.

-MS Word documents (`*.docx`) will also be converted to markdown files automatically, to enable you to edit them and add front matter.
+MS Word documents (`*.docx`) will also be converted to markdown files automatically, to enable you to edit them and add frontmatter.

-### Add front matter
+### Add frontmatter

-[reference/#Front-matter] contains structured metadata that is indexed and can be used to search for and reference artifacts in your workspace using relationships and MDX elements.
+[reference/#Frontmatter] contains structured metadata that is indexed and can be used to search for and reference artifacts in your workspace using relationships and MDX elements.

-You can add it to a markdown doc or yaml register by clicking the Add front matter button in the editor or preview view headers and filling out form.
+You can add it to a markdown doc or yaml register by clicking the Add frontmatter button in the editor or preview view headers and filling out form.

-Alternatively, you can add front matter directly to your artifact, ensuring that it is the first thing in your file and takes the form of valid yaml between triple-dashed lines e.g.
+Alternatively, you can add frontmatter directly to your artifact, ensuring that it is the first thing in your file and takes the form of valid yaml between triple-dashed lines e.g.

 ```yaml
 ---